 There’s no rule about when or for whom bankruptcy is appropriate.
 A good bankruptcy lawyer will evaluate your individual circumstances before recommending any single option.
 In some circumstances bankruptcy is the only practical choice; in other cases, another approach may be less expensive and equally favorable.
 A good bankruptcy lawyer can explain debt negotiation, foreclosure relief, and the other alternatives to bankruptcy that may be best for you.

-Nevertheless, bankruptcy is the only option for some, and if it’s right for you, you’ll still have to determine – with your attorney’s help – the type of bankruptcy and the specific terms.
+Nevertheless, bankruptcy is the only option for some, and if it’s right for you, you’ll still have to determine – with your lawyer’s help – the type of bankruptcy and the specific terms.
 Whether it’s a Chapter 7 or a Chapter 13 bankruptcy, complicated legal paperwork and financial documentation will be required, and a simple mistake can be quite costly.
 In the Chicago area, if you face mounting debts that you simply will not be able to pay, don’t wait.
-Get help now and call an experienced Chicago bankruptcy attorney immediately.
+Get help now and call an experienced Chicago bankruptcy lawyer immediately.